 The Hartman Park Band

-Fridays at Noon at Hartman Park
+Fridays from 11 to 1 at Hartman Park

 The Hartman Park Band (HPB) is a group of retirees who come together once a week to socialize and play music.
 Always glad to, as they say, “Make a Little Noise” with their leader, Parks music instructor Sam Frazee; the group has played regularly for more than five years.
-Co-founded by Hartman Community Center manager Adrean Gregory, the HPB has practice on Fridays at noon.
+Co-founded by Hartman Community Center manager Adrean Gregory, the HPB has practice on Fridays from 11 to 1.
 Rehearsals are open to new-comers and visitors.
 You can also see them performing around town for special parks events and concerts.
 The band focuses on popular music form the last 50 years, mainly Rock n Roll, but also blues, country and some jazz.HPB includes keys, guitars, drums, electric bass, and saxophones.
 They feature several outstanding vocalists.
 Some of the musicians have a lifetime of experience, playing in churches, clubs or with friends and family.
 However, some HPB members are beginners, having found a new passion in their golden years.
 The oldest member is in his 80’s, with the youngest being in his 40’s.

 Instructor Sam Frazee says that his favorite part of working with the Hartman Park Band is listening to the musicians joke around and enjoy themselves.
 He feels that it’s important for aging adults to continue to learn and try new things.
 “No one is born knowing how to play,” says Frazee, “we all have to learn sometime; and it’s never too late to start!”